Tips for Visiting Uluru On A Road Trip From Alice Springs

-You need time to savour the Uluru Rock.
-To get an insight into the indigenous culture and get a feel of this unique place, next to the fantastic visual light effect of the sunset and sunrise there is much more you can do there.
+It would be best if you had time to savour the Uluru Rock.
+To get an insight into the indigenous culture and get a feel of this unique place, next to the fantastic visual light effect of the sunset and sunrise, there is much more you can do there.
 Soon after sunrise, the Uluru Culture Centre awaits you.

 The park rangers offer a free-guided morning walk.
 They take you to some of the best rock paintings and Uluru Waterfalls.
-Don't skip on this as this is a fantastic occasion to learn about the indigenous significance of the place.
-The Anangu People are the traditional land-owners, and you will hear fascinating things about their Uluru Dreamtime story.
+Don’t skip on this as this is a fantastic occasion to learn about the place’s indigenous significance.
+The Anangu people are the traditional landowners, and you will hear fascinating things about their Uluru Dreamtime story.

 Kata Tjuta: the Olgas

 Once you have visited Uluru, you should plan your next day for a trip to Kata Tjuta.
 It is 50 km away from the Yulara resort, but you must visit.
-Some people prefer this place than Uluru itself.
-I must say that it's a better place for walking around with the incredible round shapes of many heads (the meaning of Kata Tjuta).
-Do not skip the Kata Tjuta Sunrise, it's best way to see the light reflections on its big walls.
+Some people prefer this place to Uluru itself.
+I must say that it’s a better place for walking around with the incredible round shapes of many heads (the meaning of Kata Tjuta).
+Please do not skip the Kata Tjuta Sunrise; it’s the best way to see the light reflections on its big walls.

 Sunsets and Sunrises

 The biggest Uluru attractions are its magnificent sunsets and sunrises.
 From the information centre located at Yulara (Ayers Rock Resort), you can get a detailed Uluru map of the area, with distances, plus all Uluru sunset and sunrise timetables.
-Plan plenty of time to drive from Yulara to the Uluru viewing area as well as to the new sunrise viewing platform, they are 15-20 minutes drive from each other.
+Plan plenty of time to drive from Yulara to the Uluru viewing area and the new sunrise viewing platform.
+They are a 15-20 minutes drive from each other.